AIDASoft/podio/doc/datamodel_syntax.md

 One of the reasons for doing so is the focus on efficiency friendly `plain-old-data`.
 For this reason, PODIO does not support inheritance within the defined data model.
 Instead, users can combine multiple `components` to build a to be used `datatype`.
+Additionally, if several datatypes should be callable through the same interface, the `interface` category can be used.

 To allow the datatypes to be real PODs, the data stored within the data model are constrained to be POD-compatible data.
 Those are